Migraine and complex migraine can both be debilitating. Complex migraine is migraine that causes atypical, stroke-like symptoms.

 Migraine treatment often depends upon the specific symptoms a person has.

-To treat the immediate symptoms, you may take nonsteroidal anti-inflammatory drugs (NSAIDs) like acetaminophen.
+To treat the immediate symptoms, you may take nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen.
 Doctors may also prescribe anti-nausea medications or pain relief medications.

 According to the American Migraine Foundation, if a person has hemiplegic migraine, a doctor doesn’t usually prescribe treatments such as triptans and ergotamines.
 These medications can cause blood vessel constriction and don’t usually address the symptoms.